dragondive/plantuml_demo/src/preprocessor/README.rst

 1. Number of matches played at various cricket grounds.
 2. Hierarchical structure of the location (city, country) the cricket ground belongs to.

-The WBS diagram represents the hierarchy as a tree to any depth, while also summing up the count at every level beneath it.
+The WBS diagram represents the hierarchy as a tree to any depth, while also adding up the count at every level beneath it.
 This naturally resembles the `Composite design pattern <https://refactoring.guru/design-patterns/composite>`__, and the computation follows such a recursive structure.